Oxtorx/Info-Grabber/README.md

 # Info-Grabber
 # Feature

--Added System To Get Ip Public And Ip Local /
+Added System To Get Ip Public And Ip Local /
 Added "How To Get Any Source Code By Html" /
 Added New GUI /
 Added Config View And Computer Name /